Eastern Rockhopper Penguin vs Emperor Penguin

 Which is bigger, Eastern Rockhopper Penguin or Emperor Penguin?

-The Emperor Penguin is larger, standing up to 130cm tall compared to the Eastern Rockhopper Penguin's 58cm.
+The Emperor Penguin is larger, standing up to 130 cm tall and weighing up to 45 kg.
+The Eastern Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Which is more endangered, Eastern Rockhopper Penguin or Emperor Penguin?